br00k/terraformware/README.md

 The version of your terraform can be checked running: `terraform version` (it will tell you if a newer version is available).

-## how to use terraform Infoblox provider (API mismatch with out Infoblox!!)
+## how to use terraform Infoblox provider (Broken!!!
+API mismatch with our Infoblox!!)
+### This is actually carried out by the python API

 Download [terraform infoblox provider](https://github.com/prudhvitella/terraform-provider-infoblox/releases/)